 Millions of Australians got their first job in the alcohol industry and more than half of all Australian workers have worked in hospitality at some stage in their working life.

-The alcohol beverage industry also makes a very substantial contribution to the levels of sociability and quality of life for the nearly 14 million Australians who responsibly consume our products.
+The alcohol beverage industry also makes a very substantial contribution to the levels of sociability and quality of life for the 15 million Australians who responsibly consume our products.